Are Careful Dog Owners Liable If Their Dog Bites Someone?

 3. The person who got bitten was harmed; and

-4. The biting dog was a substantial factor in causing the bitten person's harm.
+4. The biting dog was a substantial factor in causing the bitten person harm.

-California Civil Code section 3342 makes an exception to the general rule that an owner is not "strictly liable" for harm caused by a domestic animal absent knowledge of the animal's vicious propensity.
+Strict liability means responsibility regardless of fault - - you don't have to prove that the dog owner was negligent.
+California Civil Code § 3342 makes an exception to the general rule that an owner is not "strictly liable" for harm caused by a domestic animal absent knowledge of the animal's vicious propensity.
 2

 Are California Dog Bites On The Rise?

-Is A Dog Owner Still Strictly Liable Even If Their Dog Does Not Break The Skin?
+Is A Dog Owner Strictly Liable Even If Their Dog Does Not Break The Skin?

 Yes.
 A dog owner is on the hook even if the victim's skin was not broken.
 4